parkercarrus/spectral-regime-clustering/README.md

-# ProbaSpectra: Cluster-Based Prediction of ETF Returns Using Spectral Covariance Features
+# Cluster-Based Prediction of ETF Returns Using Spectral Covariance Features

 ## 📈 Overview